VuokkoH/R-scripts-for-spatial-data-processing/TextMining/readme.md

 These scripts are a work in progress, don't hesitate to raise an issue if you find something that is not working!

 ## Assumptions:
-These tools assume you have a dataframe with at least two columns: One column with text (type: string), and one column with subregion name (type: factor).
+These tools assume you have a dataframe with at least two columns: One column with text, and one column with subregion name.
+With a little modification, you can also run the code without using the subregions.

 ## Basic steps: